Home AI/ML Transfer Learning, Fine-Tuning, and Domain Adaptation: A Complete Guide with Anomaly Detection for Heterogeneous Cobots

 return self.classifier(x)

-Tip: When a new brand arrives, call model.bn1.add_domain(), model.bn2.add_domain(), etc. Then run a few hundred unlabeled samples from the new brand through the model to calibrate the new BN statistics.
-No labeled data required for initial deployment.
+Tip: When a new brand is introduced, call model.bn1.add_domain(), model.bn2.add_domain(), and so on.
+Then pass a few hundred unlabelled samples from the new brand through the model to calibrate the new BN statistics.
+No labelled data is required for initial deployment.

-This is the pragmatist’s approach.
-Pre-train a full anomaly detection model on your best-labeled brand (e.g., UR5e with 50,000 labeled samples).
-When adapting to a new brand, freeze all convolutional and LSTM weights and only fine-tune the batch normalization layers and the final classifier head.
+This is the pragmatic approach.
+Pre-train a full anomaly detection model on the best-labelled brand (for example, the UR5e with 50,000 labelled samples).
+When adapting to a new brand, freeze all convolutional and LSTM weights and fine-tune only the batch normalisation layers and the final classifier head.

-Why does this work?
-Because the kinematic structure is the same across brands.
-The convolutional filters that detect “sudden torque spike in joint 3” or “velocity reversal pattern” are fundamentally the same regardless of brand.
-What differs is the statistical distribution of the data — exactly what batch normalization captures.
+The reason this approach is effective is that the kinematic structure is the same across brands.
+The convolutional filters that detect “sudden torque spike in joint 3” or “velocity reversal pattern” are essentially the same regardless of brand.
+What differs is the statistical distribution of the data, which is precisely what batch normalisation captures.

 def bn_only_fine_tune(pretrained_model, target_loader, n_epochs=10, lr=1e-3):